Tourists, students flee as protests spread in India's tea lands

-The protest movement -- now entering into its ninth day and showing no signs of resolution -- is concentrated in the tea producing region of Darjeeling, in West Bengal, home to the country's largest concentration of ethnic Gorkhas.
+The protest movement -- now entering into its ninth day and showing no signs of resolution -- is centered around the tea producing region of Darjeeling, in West Bengal, home to the country's largest concentration of ethnic Gorkhas.

 As many as three people have been killed and up to 60 injured, in ongoing clashes between protestors and local paramilitary forces.
 Earlier this week, military troops were drafted into the region in a bid to help quell tensions, which have hurt the region's tea and tourist industries.